 Plus, teens are more likely to spend their hard-earned money more wisely.
 Parents can help their teenagers learn how to budget and make smarter purchases.
 For example, instead of the latest and greatest smartphone, they may be more amenable to purchasing a pre-owned phone or one with a flexible payment plan, such as T-Mobile’s $0 down plan.

 A Job Is a Confidence Booster

 Studies have found that teens who work are more self-confident, explains Project SOS.
-Learning how to talk to supervisors and customers, being trained to do new tasks, juggling work and other activities and dealing with stress are all outstanding experiences that can boost teens’ levels of self-confidence when they succeed.
+Learning how to talk to supervisors and customers, being trained to do new tasks, juggling work and other activities, and dealing with stress are all outstanding experiences that can boost teens’ levels of self-confidence when they succeed.
+And while it’s a little too early for them to study an MBA Digital Marketing specialization online, the more confident they are in the job world at a younger age, the more accessible a high level degree course is going to be.
 Parents should be sure to acknowledge their children’s hard work to help keep their confidence up.

 A Job Gives Them Needed Experience

 Getting a job early on gives teenagers tangible experience to add to their resumes, which will help them when applying for full-time work in the future.
 Employers like to see plenty of work history in their applicants, and the only way to get this is to go out and get an entry-level job first.

 While many parents dream of a full-ride scholarship for their children, chances are good that they will need to pay for at least part of college.
 Even if parents plan on paying for tuition, books, and living expenses quickly add up.
 Parents can have their teens set aside some of their earnings for college.
 Not only does this help with college expenses, but it also helps teenagers learn about budgeting and money management and encourages them to have a financial stake in their higher education.